invertase/react-native-firebase/docs/remote-config/usage/index.md

 1. **Keys considered updated until activated:** Config template keys are considered updated _if they have been changed since you last **activated** the remote config template_.
 If you never activate the new template, previously changed keys will continue to show up in the set of updated keys sent to your registered listener callback
 1. **Real-time updates has a cost:** If you attach a listener, the native SDK opens a persistent web socket to the firebase servers.
 If all listeners are unsubscribed, this web socket is closed.
 Consider the battery usage and network data usage implications for your users
 1. **_Unactivated changes result in immediate callback_** If there has been a template change since you last activated, and you attach a listener, that listener will be called _immediately_ to update you on the pending changes

+### Known Issues

 1. **_Handle errors / retry in callback_** During testing here in react-native-firebase, we frequently received the "config_update_not_fetched" error when performing updates and fetching them rapidly.
 This may not occur in normal usage but be sure to include error handling code in your callback.
-If this error is raised, you should be able to fetch and activate the new config template with retries after a timeout
+If this error is raised, you should be able to fetch and activate the new config template with retries after a timeout.
+Tracked as https://github.com/firebase/firebase-ios-sdk/issues/11462 and a fix is anticipated in firebase-ios-sdk 10.12.0

 Here is an example of how to use the feature, with comments emphasizing the key points to know: